ksfraser/PersonalRecordsOrganizer/wordpress-plugin/README.md

 - **Action Handlers**: All major plugin actions (form submissions, AJAX, admin screens) are now handled by dedicated classes in `includes/handlers/`
 - **Modal Logic**: Modal forms are modularized in `public/modals/`

+## Model and Table Architecture

+- All section models (e.g., ContactModel, PersonModel, InstituteModel) are responsible for business logic and field definitions only.
+- Database table creation and schema management are handled by dedicated table classes in `includes/tables/` (e.g., `ContactsTable`, `PersonTable`, `OrganizationTable`).
+- Models no longer contain `createTable` methods.
+This ensures a single source of truth for table structure and easier maintenance.
+- Unit tests verify that models do not contain table creation logic and that field definitions are present and correct.

+## Test Requirements

+- Unit tests for ContactModel, PersonModel, and InstituteModel ensure:
+  - Field definitions are present and correct.
+  - The model returns the correct table name.
+  - No `createTable` method exists in the model (table creation is handled by the table class).
+- See `tests/test-contact-model-requirements.php`, `tests/test-person-model-requirements.php`, and `tests/test-institute-model-requirements.php` for details.

 ## Troubleshooting

 ### Common Issues